thunderbird89/esf/stories/story-knock-knock.md

 ### Ryzak Staging Point, Border Space

 The supercarrier *Worldbreaker* hung in the void, a massive slab of Ryzak engineering three kilometers long and bristling with weapons.
-Around her, the subjugation fleet waited in formation—two combat groups arrayed in perfect military precision.
+Around her, the subjugation fleet waited in formation - two combat groups arrayed in perfect military precision.
 Two carriers, four battleships, supporting cruisers, destroyers, and frigates.
 Thirty-four warships ready to jump.

 On the bridge of the *Worldbreaker*, High Admiral Kraveth stood before the command dais, his scaled hands clasped behind his back.
 The stolen Xenari encryption keys had been loaded into the navigation systems hours ago.
 Now came the moment of execution.